 As these headphones are designed to be used on the go with either a Bluetooth connection or wired, a designated headphone amp is not a necessity.

-Bose QuietComfort 35 II are built to be on the move.
-You can use it either with a cable or in bluetooth mode.
+Bose QuietComfort 35 II’s are built to be on the move.
+You can use it either with a cable or in Bluetooth mode.
 They are made from durable and lightweight materials.
 Although most of the body is made from plastic, it does not feel cheap.
-The metal plating on the cups add extra protection and feel nice to the touch.
-The hinges of the cups move smoothly and allow to fold the headphones compactly so they fit in the small sized traveling pouch.
-The headband is very flexible and allow for various head sizes.
+The metal plating on the cups adds extra protection and feels nice to the touch.
+The hinges of the cups move smoothly and allow to fold the headphones compactly so they fit in the small-sized traveling pouch.
+The headband is very flexible and allows for various head sizes.
 Overall this is a nicely built headphone appropriately to the price.

-Right out of the box the QC35II are not even close to a neutral frequency response and it alters whether the headphones are turned on or off.
+Right out of the box the QC35II are not even close to neutral frequency response and it changes whether the headphones are turned on or off.

 When the headphones are turned off, the frequency response changes drastically.
 A significant 5 dB boost at 100 Hz and a massive, more than 7 dB void at 2 kHz region really shatters the clarity at the top end.
 Using these headphones turned off should be the last resort in case the battery dies.

 The biggest selling point on these headphones is the noise cancelling and it delivers.
 You can forget about the daily low end rumble of the city and dive into your tunes undisturbed.
 The Bluetooth connection is very stable and connects super fast.
-These are one of the best noise cancelling Bluetooth headphones in the game only rivaled by the Sony 1000X series.
-You won’t get much audio work done with these though, but for your daily needs these cans will leave you satisfied with your purchase.
+These are one of the best noise cancelling Bluetooth headphones in the game only rivaled by Sony WH-100XM3 and the rest 1000X series.
+You won’t get much audio work done with these though, but for your daily needs, these cans will leave you satisfied with your purchase.

 Pairs differ above the 1 kHz range a lot, so the average correction curve, while compensates the major issues, will not be consistent among different users, but the individual calibration smooths out the channel differences very neatly.